zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 Events which typically trigger a project to become discontinued:

-- Zalando Employee, maintaining the project, is leaving the company
+- The Zalando employee maintaining the project is leaving the company
 - Internal use of project is phased out / replaced